SHughes96/Data-Visualisation/README.md

 ## Positioner fibre visualisation
 ---
 The plot below shows the exact location of the disabled fibres for each side of the WEAVE fibre positioner, coloured according to the reason for their failure.
-This information is crucial for both the astronomers as they plan their surveys and the engineering team responsible for repairing and maintaining the fibre's themselves.
+This information is crucial for both the astronomers as they plan their surveys and the engineering team responsible for repairing and maintaining the fibres themselves.

 ![alt Positioner diagram](data_vis_examples/combined_MOS_2023_professional_plot.png)

+## SVG Diagrams
+---
+For the introduction of my thesis, I created this SVG diagram to outline the basic principles of a multi-object spectrograph using the software Vectornator.

+![alt diagram]{data_vis_examples/}

 ## Residual fitting
 ---
 To verify our model predictions of the WEAVE fibre positioner, park height measurements were taken across a fixed set of accessible coordinates for the complete set of orientations.
 Below is a visualisation of how our predictive model compares with the measurements taken for a single orientation.

-(Middle) A plot of the predicted park heights represented by the blue line, with the measured coordinates displayed as red points.
+(Middle) A plot of the predicted park heights is represented by the blue line, with the measured coordinates displayed as red points.
 The orange line represents a simple spline fit to the points over the range of the predicted heights for a smooth comparison.

-(Top) A plot of the residuals of the spline fit and the predicted park heights, shown by the blue line.
+(Top) A plot of the residuals of the spline fit and the predicted park heights, as shown by the blue line.
 Here the red points represent the residuals between the measurecoordinates and the spline fit with the zero point emphasised by the green line.

 (Bottom) The difference between the predictive map at a particular orientation and the base model prediction in the 'neutral' orientation.
 This plot depicts the change in the extrapolated plate map between positioner orientations.